damaniayash/Fractal-Chaos-Game/README.md

 `python3 chaos_game.py -a True`

-NOTE : When animations is True the drawing process is sigbificantly slowed.
+NOTE : When animations is True the drawing process is significantly slowed.

 ### Seirpinski Triangle and Vicsek Fractal
 <p float="left">